SmarterApp/RDW_Ingest/CONTRIBUTING.md

 ```

 #### FTP Server
-The task service likes to use FTP to send reconciliation reports.
-If you don't have an FTP server but want to test
+The task service can be configured to use FTP to send reconciliation reports.
+If you don't have an FTP server but want
-that functionality, you can use docker to run ProFTPD.
+to test that functionality, you can use docker to run ProFTPD.
 Either directly run it and modify the task service
 application.yml to hit localhost:
 ```bash
 docker run -d --name ftpd -e FTP_USERNAME=alice -e FTP_PASSWORD=pswd -v /tmp/ftpd:/home/alice -p 20:20 -p 21:21 hauptmedia/proftpd